rubenrabb01/GAM-visualization-ETN-TS-/slides-git.md

 [:books:](https://cran.r-project.org/web/packages/mgcv/index.html)`library(mgcv)`

+The function `plot.gam()` is the default function for plotting GAMs and is based on R base graphs.
+It plots the partial effect of one dimensional smooths.

+We can select the smooth term of the model with the _`select`_ parameter.

 The function `plot.gam()` is based on R graphs, unlike `draw()`.
 But as with the latter, we can select the smooth term of the model with the _`select`_ parameter.

 ``` r